 Tochigi Prefecture is a landlocked prefecture located in the Kanto Region.
 The most popular and widely known destination in Tochigi is Nikko.
 Nikko is one of the most visited spots in Japan by both domestic as well as international travellers.
 In addition, Tochigi offers beautiful nature, popular flower gardens, interesting museums and much more.
 Here are our recommended places to visit and things to do in Tochigi.

 About two hours from Tokyo by train, you can visit the UNESCO World Heritage Site in Nikko.
 Nikko is known for historical shrines and rich nature including the Nikko National Park.
 The city is a popular spot especially for people from the Tokyo area, and more than 12 million people visit the city each year.
 The number one tourist attraction in Nikko is the Toshogu Shrine.
 This shrine is the mausoleum of Tokugawa Ieyasu who was the founder and first shogun of the Tokugawa shogunate which ruled Japan from 17th century to 19th century.
 Toshogu complex consists of 55 buildings including Yomeimon Gate which is designated a National Treasure.
 Do not miss the famous sculpture of the Sleeping Cat and the Three Wise Monkeys representing “see no evil, hear no evil, speak no evil”.

 To get to Nikko Station, take JR Tohoku Shinkansen from Tokyo Station, get off at Utsunomiya station (50 min).
 From Utsunomiya Station, take JR Nikko Line to Nikko station (45 min).

-To Toshogu Shrine, walk for 40 minutes or take World Heritage Sightseeing Bus from 1B bus stop, get off at Omotesando bus stop (about 8 min).
+To Toshogu Shrine, walk for 40 minutes or take the World Heritage Sightseeing Bus from 1B bus stop, get off at Omotesando bus stop (about 8 min).

 2. Kegon Falls